Weemin/ARSkyline/README.md

 <h2>📝 Usage</h2>

 After installing the app on your device, just launch it.
 Depending on your configuration, you will have to accept the use of the camera.

+<h2>📄 Support</h2>

+If you have any questions or problems, you can [create an issue](https://github.com/Weemin/ARSkyline/issues) or [add a new discussion](https://github.com/Weemin/ARSkyline/discussions).